History of Earth: First continents

-The initial crust, formed when the Earth's surface first solidified, totally disappeared from a combination of this fast Hadean plate tectonics and the intense impacts of the Late Heavy Bombardment.
-However, it is thought that it was basaltic in composition, like today's oceanic crust, because little crustal differentiation had yet taken place.
-The first larger pieces of continental crust, which is a product of differentiation of lighter elements during partial melting in the lower crust, appeared at the end of the Hadean, about 4.0 Ga.
-What is left of these first small continents are called cratons.
-These pieces of late Hadean and early Archean crust form the cores around which today's continents grew.
+The initial crust, which formed when Earth's surface first solidified, totally disappeared from a combination of this fast Hadean plate tectonics and the intense impacts of the Late Heavy Bombardment.
+It is thought the original crust was basaltic like today's oceanic crust, because little crustal differentiation had yet taken place.
+The first larger pieces of continental crust, formed of lighter elements which float upward during partial melting in the lower crust, appeared at the end of the Hadean, about 4.0 Ga.
+What is left of these first small continents are called cratons; they form the cores around which today's continents grew.

 The oldest rocks on Earth are found in the North American craton of Canada.
 They are tonalites from about 4.0 Ga.
 They show traces of metamorphism by high temperature, but also sedimentary grains that have been rounded by erosion during transport by water, showing that rivers and seas existed then.
 Cratons consist primarily of two alternating types of terranes.
 The first are so-called greenstone belts, consisting of low-grade metamorphosed sedimentary rocks.
-These "greenstones" are similar to the sediments today found in oceanic trenches, above subduction zones.
-For this reason, greenstones are sometimes seen as evidence for subduction during the Archean.
-The second type is a complex of felsic magmatic rocks.
-These rocks are mostly tonalite, trondhjemite or granodiorite, types of rock similar in composition to granite (hence such terranes are called TTG-terranes).
+These "greenstones" are similar to the sediments today found in oceanic trenches, above subduction zones, suggesting the start of subduction during the Archean.
+The second type is a complex of felsic magmatic rocks, mostly tonalite, trondhjemite or granodiorite, similar to granite: such terranes are called TTG-terranes.
 TTG-complexes are seen as the relicts of the first continental crust, formed by partial melting in basalt.